 We were commissioned to create a range of donation boxes for Woodhorn Charitable Trust.
-The trust manage the Woodhorn Colliery, Berwick Museum, Morpeth Chantry Bagpipe Museum and Hexham Old Gaol.
+The trust manages the Woodhorn Colliery, Berwick Museum, Morpeth Chantry Bagpipe Museum and Hexham Old Gaol.

-The brief was to boost donations revenue but creating devices which were engaging, fun and would encourage repeat plays.
+The brief was to boost donations revenue by creating devices which were engaging, fun and would encourage repeat plays.

-The boxes were truly a multidisciplinary exercise including design, manufacture, mechanics, lighting design, software engineering, integration of Rasberry Pi controllers and sound design.
+The boxes were truly a multidisciplinary exercise including design, manufacture, mechanics, lighting design, software engineering, integration of Raspberry Pi controllers and sound design.

 Berwick was designed as an educational game: load a coin into the cannon and fire it over the timeline battlefield.
-The coin lands on one of a number of significant dates, triggering a voice over (local fisherman Jack Weatherburn) explaining what occurred on that date, and whether Berwick fell to either the English or the Scots.
-Meanwhile the relevant flag is raised amid sounds of the battlefield.
+The coin lands on one of a number of significant dates, triggering a voice-over (local fisherman Jack Weatherburn) explaining what occurred on that date, and whether Berwick fell to either the English or the Scots.
+Meanwhile, the relevant flag is raised amid the sounds of the battlefield.

-For Morpeth we suspended a set of Northumbrian pipes in a museum-type display case, but connected them to a keyboard on the front of the case.
+For Morpeth, we suspended a set of Northumbrian pipes in a museum-type display case but connected them to a keyboard on the front of the case.
 The user can choose a song by putting a coin in one of 3 slots.
-In a ghostly fashion the bellows begin to move, a song plays while the notes light up on the keyboard.
+In a ghostly fashion the bellows begin to move, and a song plays while the notes light up on the keyboard.
 The visitor then has a chance to learn the notes and play the tune again over the drone of the pipes.

 Finally, for the Old Gaol, we created a trapdoor (a memorable aspect of the Gaol is the trapdoor down to the very grim dungeon) which opens to reveal a screen.
 The donation box plays a series of animations which depict life in the Gaol.